Administering the STAR programme

 - the executive officer will have in place systems to easily identify how the funds are used

 - the STAR coordinator is responsible for maintaining records for accountability purposes.
-Although schools are no longer required to report on the use of funding to the Ministry, it is expected that they will continue to manage and monitor STAR-funded activities for audit purposes
+Schools need to manage and monitor STAR-funded activities for audit purposes

 - a report on the use of the funds will be presented to the board as part of the STAR annual report.